1978 Motor Sport with white Krauser bags Thanks to John Ruchalski for this beautiful photo.

 The first hard bags sold under the BMW banner were the Classic Bags.
-All the information I have suggests that they were made by Krauser and marketed by BMW, but I can’t absolutely verify this.
+All the information I have suggests that Krauser made them and marketed by BMW, but I can’t verify this.
 It is logical to assume that these came into use in 1971 to match the racks.

 The situation with the Krauser Bags is even less clear.
-I have always assumed that Krauser just kept making bags for the BMW, when the contract for the old classic bags was cancelled.
-Certainly, the Krauser bags resemble the profile of the classics although they are a bit wider and don’t have the recess for the roundel.
-In my opinion, they are not as well made as the classic bags and feel quite flimsy by comparison They fit to the same racks as the BMW sourced bags and the latches are more or less identical, except that the locks are different.
-In fact, the latches you can see on the back of my ‘classics’ are actually the latches from the Krausers.
+I had always assumed that Krauser just kept making bags for the BMW when the contract for the old classic bags was canceled.
+Certainly, the Krauser bags resemble the profile of the classics, although they are a bit wider and don’t have the recess for the roundel.
+In my opinion, they are not as well made as the classic bags and feel quite flimsy by comparison.
+They fit the same racks as the BMW sourced bags, and the latches are more or less identical, except that the locks are different.
+In fact, the latches you can see on the back of my ‘classics’ are the latches from the Krausers.
 I swapped them over since they are better locks.

-The ‘odd’ set of latches in the pictures come from the later design of pannier, which was made for the ‘k’series.
-I believe that the same pannier was supplied to fit to the last few years of ‘Boxer’ production but I have no idea about dates.
-The nice thing about these locks is that they can be key coded to the bikes key.
+The ‘odd’ set of latches in the pictures come from the later design of pannier, which was made for the K series.
+I believe that the same pannier was supplied to fit the last few years of ‘Boxer’ production, but I have no idea about dates.
+The nice thing about these locks is that they can be key coded to the bike’s key.
 I think these panniers have different racks associated with them.

 Well, that’s about all I can think of in relation to panniers.
 I would think the best source for definitive information would be the brochures published by BMW.
 From them, you could probably work out which panniers were being offered at what date.

 BTW – I found that my local BMW dealer was happy to order both the 150 and 324 keys for me, and they came in promptly.
 John Falconer